Pomax/browser-based-web-editor/README.md

 1. It's a node project, so you'll need that installed (I recommend `nvm` or its windows equivalent).
 1. You'll also need docker installed, which has different instructions depending on the OS you're using.
 1. And you'll want `caddy` installed, for reverse-proxying container ports so you can just load https://projectname.localhost
+1. Finally, you need `sqlite3` installed.
+Rinse and repeat for linux or MacOs, on Windows you'll want to donwnload the `sqlite-tools-win-x64-3500400.zip`, create a `C:\Program Files\Sqlite3`, and unpack the zip file into that, then add that folder to your PATH (The "Docker" section below goes over how you do that for docker, just do the same for sqlite3).

 With those prerequisites met:

 - clone this repo (or fork it and then clone that),
 - run `git checkout with-filetree` in the repo folder,
 - run `npm install` in the repo folder.

 Things should be cross-platform enough to work on Windows, Mac, and Linux by running `npm start` and then opening the URL that tells you things are running on.